Being a member

 Attend the network’s General Meetings

-- Discuss the network’s strategies
+- Discuss the network’s strategies and future orientations.

 - Develop opportunities for collaboration and promote the latest news from your organisation and region